rastasheep/gh-release/README.md

 # gh-release

-Bash script for creating and uploading files to GitHub Releases.
+Tool for creating and uploading files to GitHub Releases.

 ## License